 A film camera resurrection

-Many years ago I bought an half frame Olympus PEN-D film camera which had a very bright – F:1,9 – 32mm lens.
-I shot a lot of pictures with it, and many were nice ones, because I have a bent for wideangle portraying.
+Many years ago I bought an half frame Olympus PEN-D film camera which had a very bright lens: F:1,9 – 32mm.
+I had shot a lot of pictures with it, and many were nice ones, because I have a bent for wideangle portraying.

-One day I jumped from an Hercules C119 with this Olympus camera on my hands, shot some pictures, but soon after, the parachute lines went garbled and I began to zip down to the Earth at a sink rate of somewhat 15 mt/sec, so I had no alternative but to stop shooting pictures and try to save my beloved skin.
+Then, one day I jumped from an Hercules C119 with this Olympus camera on my hands, beginning to shoot pictures as soon as I was in the air, but during the fall the parachute lines went garbled and I began to zip down to the Earth at a sink rate of somewhat 20 mt/sec, so I had no alternative other than stopping that frantic reportage in order to save my beloved skin.

-In those frantic moments my PEN-D fell from an height of roughly 200 metres.
+It was during those scary moments that my PEN-D fell from an height of roughly 200 metres.
 When I touched ground, safely, I asked to other jumpers to search the area with me until we found the camera half stuck in the wet, lush, green, high weeds.

-With a knife I dug the Olympus out and made a picture of the neat hole with that very same camera.
+With a knife I dug the Olympus out of the mud and made a picture of the neat hole with that very same camera.
 You know what?
 Days after, after having developed the film, someone wanted to buy it at a premium price, and, regrettely, I did.